 HIPAA Compliance for Telehealth Therapists in Seattle, Washington — 2026 Guide

 Washington state's My Health MY Data Act (2023) creates additional obligations for telehealth therapists.
-This guide covers what telehealth therapists in Seattle must do before the February 16, 2026 HIPAA deadline — and the most common violations that trigger OCR audits in Washington.
+This guide covers what telehealth therapists in Seattle must do before the February 16, 2026 HIPAA deadline — including state-specific legal requirements, the most common violations that trigger OCR audits in Washington, step-by-step fixes for each violation, and a full compliance checklist tailored to your practice type.

 $43,000